 Are 3 weeks enough for Australia

-The simply answer is no. Australia is a massive country.
+The simple answer is no. Australia is a massive country.
 Do you know that you can pretty much fit Europe at least 1.5x in Australia?
 Travelling cross-country takes days and is not recommended.

-To make the most of your time, it’s better to stick to one coast during your visit.
-If it’s your first-time, most people will spend their trip on the East Coast.
+It’s better to stick to one coast during your visit to make the most of your time.
+Most people will spend their trip on the East Coast if it’s your first time here.
 If you prefer fewer touristy locations, go to the South or West Coast.
 You can fit 3-4 cities on your travel itinerary, maybe 5 if they’re close to one another.

 Australia is not an affordable destination for a 3-week trip.
-On average cost, you should expect to spend around $2,500 for a 20-day vacation in Australia if you want to have a private room and maybe get a rental car.
+On average cost, you should expect to spend around $3,500 for a 20-day vacation in Australia (that’s $175 a day) if you want to have a private room and maybe get a rental car.

 These numbers are in USD and don’t calculate your flight to get to Australia and out.
 It also doesn’t include your travel insurance or other travel items you wish to bring with you.
 This is calculated for a single person, add 80% of the cost if you’re travelling with another person and plan to share a room.